coq/ceps/text/separate-compilation.md

 ==

-The goal of `.vi` files is to support separate compilation in Cardelli's sense: implementation changes that preserve the interface cannot affect clients.
-More formally, modules can be typechecked separately, and successful typechecking guarantees successful linking (again, up to universe checking; see below).
-For clarity, we intend "typechecking" to include all of elaboration, including the execution of proof scripts.
-If a client `bar.v` of a `foo.vi` interface elaborates correctly to a compiled file (`bar.vo` or `bar.vok`), and if `foo.v` satisfies its interface,

 The semantics of a `.vi` file would resemble today's opaque ascription with module types, while reducing boilerplate.
 Clients would only see the interface declared in the .vi file, but would not see the definitions of the .v file, nor its non-logical side effects such as hints.